Ahmed-tantawy/py-problem-solving/README.md

 roles--> to give each user a specifiec tasks to do ony https://plugins.jenkins.io/   to connect any instance to the jenkins server

+keep looking on the DevOps tools and move on with Pipline scripts for Automation